 - 24 Super Simple Soaked Grain Recipes

-- How to Soak Beans… Wait, beans aren’t a grain!
+- Why You Must Soak Beans Before Cooking… Wait, beans aren’t a grain!
 You’re right.
 But guess what!
 They have phytic acid too.

 - Your Guide to Soaking & Sprouting Whole Grains, Beans, Nuts, & Seeds